git-lfs/git-lfs/docs/custom-transfers.md

   If the custom transfer process requires any arguments, these can be provided here.
 Typically you would only need this if your process was multi-purpose or particularly flexible, most of the time you won't need it.

-* `lfs.customtransfer.<name>.priority`

-  Optional relative priority if there are multiple custom transfers defined.
-  This merely affects the order they are listed in the call to the LFS API, and the server will pick the first one it supports.
-A lower number is a higher priority (default 5).

 * `lfs.customtransfer.<name>.concurrent`